alTimewax/jsdoc-vuejs/README.md

 ## alTimewax

-Add a description for Vue component
+Add a description to Vue component

 ## Installation